turingschool-examples/ruby-exercises/README.md

 ## Getting Started

 ```
+$ git clone git@github.com:turingschool/ruby-exercises.git
+$ cd ruby-exercises
 $ gem install bundler
 $ bundle install
 ```

 ## Running the Tests

+These exercises are executed using minitest.
+You'll run the test to validate your answer to each exercise.

 ```
 $ ruby path/to/test_file.rb